nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 04 - Transcription.md

 16:43.440 --> 16:44.320 encouragement

-16:44.320 --> 16:50.160 um allows them to keep up with hergin as he starts booking through the uh
+16:44.320 --> 16:50.160 um allows them to keep up with Hurgan as he starts booking through the uh

 16:50.880 --> 16:54.720 through the mountains um combine that with dem lore's uh